 In 1956, Joanne Woodward secured her second feature film with A Kiss Before Dying, the directorial debut of Gerd Oswald.
 The film follows an ambitious young man on a route to dark ambitions and conflicts.
 Woodward portrayed “Dorothy,” the pregnant girlfriend of the protagonist who would be murdered in his quest for fortune.

 Joanne later mentioned in an interview that A Kiss Before Dying was the “worst role” she ever played.
 However, it was a time when she needed all the experience she could get.

 In 1957, the lead role of The Three Faces of Eve was given to Joanne Woodward.
 Based on the thriller novel with the same name, the film was directed by the famous Nunnally Johnson.
 The film was critically acclaimed and went on to become a huge success.

 20th Century Fox continued their support by casting her in the lead role in No Down Payment.
-The film showcased Joanne Woodward’s ability in portraying emotionally-conflicted women.
+The film showcased Woodward’s ability in portraying emotionally-conflicted women.
 This movie also began her long association with film director Martin Ritt.

 Paul Newman & Joanne Woodward

 In 1958, Woodward featured as the leading lady opposite Paul Newman in The Long, Hot Summer, based on three works by American author William Faulkner.
 At the time, Newman was married to his first wife, Jackie Witte.
 But Woodward’s romance with Newman grew during the shooting of the movie.

 Although the film wasn’t a huge success at the box office, it helped sustain Woodward’s career.
 For Paul Newman, it won him the Best Actor Award during the Cannes Film Festival.